 Chemistry is central to any sciencebased course at university.
 It is important for most scientific disciplines ranging from molecular biology to astrophysics, and essential for medicine and veterinary science.

 "AS Chemistry seems like a big step from GCSE but there are obvious links between the two, which I found made understanding the work much easier."

-Parisha Kyada
+Parisha Kyada students at Divie have studied at un

 The Future